olcf/olcf-user-docs/systems/summit_user_guide.rst

    :align: center

-The Tesla V100 introduces warp-level synchronization by implementing warps with a program counter and call stack for each individual thread (i.e.  independent thread scheduling).
+The Tesla V100 introduces warp-level synchronization by implementing warps with a program counter and call stack for each individual thread (i.e.,  independent thread scheduling).

 .. image:: /images/nv_ind_threads_3.png